laishulu/macism/README.md

 ## MacOS Input Source Manager

-This tool is used to manage MacOS input source from command line, useful to be integrated with `vim` and `emacs` (e.g.
+This tool manages MacOS input source from command line, can be integrated with `vim` and `emacs` (e.g.
 [emacs-smart-input-source](https://github.com/laishulu/emacs-smart-input-source)).
 It is based on the codes from [kawa](https://github.com/utatti/kawa).